 BY GARRETT HAINES

 The 1970s were a rich era for rock, disco, funk, country, and just about any other style that relied on a solid backbeat.
 But the types of drums and recording gear available had a huge impact on the recordings of the time.
-To get era-appropriate sounds, it’s important to know more about the elements that contributed to a golden age in music history.
+To get era-appropriate 70s drum sound, it’s important to know more about the elements that contributed to a golden age in music history.